MicrosoftDocs/power-platform/power-platform/admin/database-security.md

 ## Create or configure a custom security role

 If your app uses a custom entity, its privileges must be explicitly granted in a security role before your app can be used.
-You can either add these privileges in an existing security role or create a custom security role.<!--Suggested.
-I think this point is more of a note than a tip. -->
+You can either add these privileges in an existing security role or create a custom security role.

 > [!NOTE]
 > Every security role must include a minimum set of privileges before it can be used.
 These are described [later in this article](#minimum-privileges-to-run-an-app).